-Camille serves as 501 Commons’ Community Engagement Coordinator, where she builds and supports strong relationships with volunteers, individual donors, and corporate sponsors.
-Her work is essential to coordinating and growing the organization’s fundraising and volunteer engagement activities.
+Camille serves as 501 Commons’ Community Engagement Manager, where she engages and assists the Executive Service Corps, stewards individual, and corporate supporters, and serves as the GiveBIG Washington Campaign Manager.
+Her work is essential to coordinating and growing the organization’s engagement

 Although Camille was born in Seattle and grew up in Edmonds, WA, her family originally hails from Eastern Washington.
 For university, she headed north to Bellingham to obtain her B.A. in Anthropology at Western Washington University.